By Erik Marcus

 - a grater

-- A baking sheet or roasting pan for your roasted vegetables.
+- a baking sheet or roasting pan for making roasted vegetables

 - a cutting board

 If you often cook for many people at a time, a food processor is a must.
-They’ll save yiou enormous amounts of grating and slicing time.
+They’ll save you enormous amounts of time spent grating or slicing.

 Please see our cookware guide for the best options for all your vegan cooking needs.